rjquiban/ocr-pdf/README.md

 # ocr-pdf
-Optical character recognition program for images to text
+Optical character recognition program for converting images of text into text.
+Uses Tesseract as the OCR engine